 A singular event in Pluto's volatile history is the infilling of Sputnik Planitia.
-If Sputnik formed as an impact basin (Moore et al. 2016) in its current location, then the combined effects of enhanced condensation in a topographic low and insolation minimum near the equator would cause Sputnik Planitia to fill in about 10 Myr (Bertrand et al. 2018), or a rate of ~1 km Myr-1 (106 kg m-2 Myr-1).
+If Sputnik formed as an impact basin (Moore et al. 2016) in its current location, then the combined effects of enhanced condensation in a topographic low and insolation minimum near the equator would cause Sputnik Planitia to fill in about 10 Myr (Fig. 10; Bertrand & Forget 2016; Bertrand et al. 2018), or a rate of ~1 km Myr-1 (10^6 kg m-2 Myr-1).
 Some modelers find that the insolation effect might be enough, without an impact basin (Hamilton et al. 2016).
-Some model runs (Bertrand et al., 2018) found that N2 could be temporarily stable in low latitudes outside of Sputnik Planitia for 10s of Myr, before finally condensing into Sputnik Planitia.
+Some model runs (Bertrand et al., 2018) found that N2 could be temporarily stable in low latitudes outside of Sputnik Planitia for 10s of Myr, especially for large N2 inventories, before finally condensing into Sputnik Planitia.
+Earle et al. (2018a) found that both dark areas free of N2-free (such as Cthulhu), and bright, N2-rich areas (such as Tombaugh Regio) were stable near the equator on Myr timescales.
+Considering N2 alone, B18 found N2 was never stable at high latitudes, but CH4 complicates this picture (B19).